 Meat-free will be the default option

 The relentless rise of growing consumer responsibility around more personal health, animal and planetary welfare will catalyse further growth in meat-reduction dietary preferences.
-Vegetarianism and veganism will potentially become sufficiently popular normal practices that a tipping point will be reached whereby the tables are turned and meat dishes will be the versions consumers have to ‘opt-in’ for.
+Vegetarianism and veganism will potentially become sufficiently popular normal practices that a tipping point will be reached whereby meat dishes become the versions consumers ‘opt-in’ for.

 The implications for the farming industry will clearly be immense, but the strong likelihood is that meat consumption will decrease, and will migrate towards lower quantity, but higher quality, more premiumised product with even higher provenance and sustainability credentials.

 Arrival of targeted health specialist products and services

-In addition, scientific advances will open-up more prescriptive benefits for more niche consumer segments with specific conditions, along with targeted advantages for older consumers.
+Scientific advances will open-up more prescriptive benefits for more niche consumer segments with specific conditions, along with targeted advantages for older consumers.
 Food and drink products specifically developed to improve energy levels, sleep quality, gut health, mental functionality and mobility, and to provide pain relief, will all become more popular.
 New product categories will emerge in supermarkets, and there will be growing numbers of dedicated health food shops and of more specialised cafés.

-Sustainability considerations acquire business critical importance
+Sustainability considerations acquire business-critical importance

 The 2020s will increasingly see consumers demand values alongside value, meaning that sustainability will increasingly guide business decision-making as companies look to reaffirm their various commitments to the environment, community and to investors.
 Sustainability audits and reporting will become more commonplace, and more operators will ensure they are not left behind regarding best practices.